Wall Street Pummels Li Auto Inc. (LI) After Recent Earnings Report

-Li Auto Inc. (NASDAQ:LI) went down by -3.84% from its latest closing price compared to the recent 1-year high of $47.70.
-The company’s stock price has collected -7.83% of loss in the last five trading sessions.
-MarketWatch.com reported 8 hours ago that XPeng stock resumes selloff after upsized share offering prices at near 8% discount
+Li Auto Inc. (NASDAQ:LI) went up by 2.62% from its latest closing price compared to the recent 1-year high of $47.70.
+The company’s stock price has collected -3.48% of loss in the last five trading sessions.
+MarketWatch.com reported on 12/14/20 that Nio’s stock falls as upsized share offering prices at a discount of more than 7%

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.